mandrasch/ddev-wp-groundstation/README.md

-# DDEV Wordpress
+# DDEV WP Groundstation

 Starting a new child theme?
-Just run `ddev install-wp` and develop the child theme in wp-content/themes/-folder!
+Just run `ddev install-wp` and develop the child theme in wp-content/themes/-folder.

 Scared a wordpress update will break your old site?
 Why not test it locally beforehand with `ddev pull-wp`?

 ⚠️ Status: Work in progress, use at own risk 👷‍♀️⚠️

+## Why not use DDEVs built-in wordpress support?

+DDEV is a great toolbox, but it implements Wordpress with the roots/bedrock-Boilerplate (composer).
+This starter works without composer since composer is not officially supported by Wordpress Core.

 ## 🎥 Demo (Screencast)

 - ** Developing a child theme (coming soon) **
 - ** Pulling a website [https://www.youtube.com/watch?v=9V9DmjIlrbI](https://www.youtube.com/watch?v=9V9DmjIlrbI)**

-## Why not use DDEVs built-in wordpress support?

-DDEV is a great toolbox, but it implements Wordpress with the roots/bedrock-Boilerplate (composer).
-This starter works without composer since composer is not officially supported by Wordpress Core.

 ## How to use this starter

 ### Developing a child theme

-(coming soon)
+1. `ddev install-wp`
+2. Create folder in wp-content/themes
+3. Run `ddev setup-symlinks`, this will create a symbolic link to /ddev-wordpress/-folder

 #### Deploying a child theme to the live site

-(coming soon)
+1. Install [wppusher](https://docs.wppusher.com/) on your live site
+2. Set up the child theme and select subdirectory `wp-content/themes/your-childtheme`

 ### Pulling a live website (updraftplus)